 - Access your students’ recordings in Canvas by selecting People in the left navigation of your course site, then the Photo Roster button.
 Click the speaker button (“Pronounce name”) next to an individual’s name to listen to the recording.

 Breakout rooms offer students more opportunities to speak and can be more inviting than speaking in front of the whole class.
 When you bring the whole class back together, you’ll frequently want rooms to report out on what they discussed or the solutions they developed.
 One effective way to do this is for each room to designate a spokesperson.
 If you want to mix this up and give students a tiny icebreaker as well, ask students to designate the spokesperson based on a “random” criterion, such as “Your room’s spokesperson is the person who has the highest outside temperature right now.”
-This breaks the ice by giving students something easy to immediately talk about and should result in rotating the spokesperson role to different students.
+This breaks the ice by giving students something non-threatening to immediately talk about and should result in rotating the spokesperson role to different students.

 - Zoom: Give students their breakout room task.